Team 5 2020 - 2021

 Please note: PE for this term is on Mondays.
 To ensure your child can take a full and active part in these lessons, please make sure they have a full kit of t-shirt, shorts and trainers or pumps in school, especially if after school clubs are attended.

 The way we implement homework here at Horn’s Mill has changed.
 We value the vital importance reading has on a child’s life and education.
 With that in mind, we are having a huge reading campaign this year and we need your help to ensure your child is reading at home too.
 Children in Team 5 are expected to read for a minimum of 15 minutes per day from Sunday through to Thursday.
 Ideally, this would be done with another person but if this is not possible reading alone for this time is still very impactful.
 Please initial your child's Reading Record after they have recorded their home reading.
 We are doing a wide range of things in school to help inspire your child to read more and regularly update the class library with books that are current and interesting for your child to read in school and take home.
 If you think of any books that your child might like us to order, please let any staff member in Team 5 know.

 By the time they reach Team 5, children are expected to know their times tables and related division acts up to 12x12.
 As part of their homework, children are expected to be practising their tables on a daily basis until they can quickly recall all of their tables facts.
 To aid this practise your child has been given a FREE subscription to Times Tables RockStars.
 Tables have been individally set for each child.
 If you find that you child's tables are either too easy or too difficult, please let a staff member in Team 5 know.

-Please note: Home Learning challenges have been set.
-They can be found in the link on this page.
+Please note: When set, Home Learning challenges can be found in the link on this page.